Xryzo11/pineappleEAupdater/README.md

 - Place update.bat in an empty directory
 - Run update.bat to download/update to the newest pineappleEA
 - Don't add any files or directories to that directory
-- Don't remove or rename any files from that directory
+- Don't remove or rename any files in that directory
 - Don't remove or rename the 'yuzu-windows-msvc-early-access' directory